Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

 "We have replaced four out of six executive team members in the last year," including the CEO, chief financial officer, HR director and clinical director, "and recruited brand new leadership," Ray said.
 She joined the agency in October 2015.

 A cultural shift has to be at the top of the list of changes to the agency that employs 120 people, she said.
-To find out how to make that shift, she attended Joe Urbanski's workshop on Saturday at the SHRM 2017 Annual Conference & Exposition.
+To find out how to make that shift, she attended Joe Urbanski's workshop at the SHRM 2017 Annual Conference & Exposition.

 [SHRM members-only toolkit:

 Introduction to the Human Resources Discipline of Business Leadership].

 Urbanski is chief operating officer and organizational culture strategist at Total Solutions Group, a strategic consulting, training and coaching firm in Philadelphia.
 He emphasized that leadership is about purpose, not position, and the problem of limiting development to only high-potential participants.

 Leadership development is a system that builds an experience, not a "program" that someone goes through a single time, Urbanski told session attendees.

 "[Leadership development is] like taking a shower.
 If you only do it once, you'll stink," he said, prompting laughter.

 "You need a culture built around leadership development," and that starts with a vision that considers the following questions: